SI669-internal/mass_clone/README.md

 # How to use

-1. Setup dependency in the below section's instruction.
+1. Setup dependency following the section below.
-1. Edit main.py setting for your needs
+1. Edit main.py setting for your needs.
 1. Run `python3 main.py`

 # Dependency